top of page

 Home: Research

-Utilizing primary neuron and immune cell culture techniques, immunohistochemistry, enzyme-linked immunoassays, in situ hybridization, confocal microscopy, pharmacological manipulations, and in vivo behavior testing to examine test our hypotheses on pain and analgesia.
+Utilizing primary neuron and immune cell culture techniques, immunohistochemistry, enzyme-linked immunoassays, in situ hybridization, confocal microscopy, pharmacological manipulations, and in vivo behavior testing to test our hypotheses on pain and analgesia.

 • Facebook